tonebase/tonebase-interviews-fs-fe/README.md

 ### 4. How much experience do you have with testing frameworks?
 While our testing is light at the moment (read: nonexistent) this is something we'd like to move to in the future so this is a 'nice-to-know' for us!

 I have experience using Mocha/Chai/Jasmine for vanilla JS testing, and Jest/Enzyme for testing React components.
-I've also successfully implemented continuous integration/automated testing using CircleCI, though only used on one project.
+I've also successfully implemented continuous integration/automated testing using CircleCI.

 ---